Doctoral Training at the Faculty of Education - Application Instructions

 Please see the language requirements.

-7. An evaluation of the research plan and the applicant’s ability to carry out the doctoral degree filled in by the first supervisor
+6. Supervisor’s assessment of the applicant’s research plan and the applicant’s ability to complete a doctoral degree

 The applicant’s abilities and commitment for completing the doctoral degree successfully are evaluated according to the following criteria:

 - the quality of the research plan: including the innovativeness of the research theme, the clarity of the research plan and the viability of the research,